 From my first psychology class in college, I was hooked.
 I love the tricky human brain.
 And then I found that by becoming a therapist, I could help people change their own lives in a meaningful way.
 And I knew through personal experience how helpful therapy can be.

 5. Do you ever get sick of listening to people’s problems?

 No way!
 You see, I don’t look at it like that.
 I imagine people showing up for therapy with a backpack packed with all kinds of stuff - childhood experiences, lessons learned, voices from the past, guilt, love, sadness, passion, hopes for the future, and frustrations about the present.
 Carrying around the backpack makes you tired and overwhelmed, especially if there are items in there that are unnecessarily weighing you down.
 I see it as an absolute honor that clients trust me enough to “unpack” their issues and allow me to help them sort through it all.

 Nope!
 I grew up kind of everywhere.
 My dad was in the Air Force, and my parents loved to move.
 I went to 11 different elementary schools, so I’m very much aware of how stressful change can be!
 And growing up with so much change helped me to be a resilient, compassionate, empathetic human.
-I settled in Connecticut in 1991 and just recently relocated to the Albany area.
+I settled in Connecticut in 1991.

 7. What are you doing when you’re not at the office?